 “Estimated restoration: Unknown”

-We are aware of a power interruption in your area.
+We are aware of a power outage in your area.
 The term “unknown” occurs when there has been a major event and the network is significantly damaged.
 Unfortunately it is possible that some customers will be without power for an extended period of time.
 We will update restoration times as information becomes available.
 Please check again later for an update.